yuriy-yarvinen/yuriy-yarvinen/README.md

 - 👋 Hi, I’m @yuriy-yarvinen fullstack web developer
 - 👀 I’m interested in web development
-- 📫 How to reach me yuriy.yarvi@gmail.com
+- 📫 How to reach me yuriy.yarvi@yandex.ru

 <!---
 yuriy-yarvinen/yuriy-yarvinen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.